CLASSY VIII: Exploring the Source of Ionization with UV ISM diagnostics in local High-$z$ Analogs: UV diagnostic diagrams

 \section{UV diagnostic diagrams}

-In the previous section, we concluded that all the CLASSY galaxies characterized by UV emission lines are dominated by star formation, using different optical criteria, highlighting all their caveats.
+In the previous section, we showed how all the CLASSY galaxies characterized by UV emission lines are dominated by star formation, using different optical criteria, highlighting all their caveats.
 Further confirmation of their SF-dominated nature lies in the lack of \nv~$\lambda\lambda$1239,1243 doublet in emission.
 Indeed in the UV, an unequivocal signature of AGN activity is generally represented by this very high-ionization emission doublet ($E>77.5$~eV; \citealt{feltre16}).
 We do not observe the ISM \nv\ doublet in emission in any of the CLASSY galaxies, but only in P-Cygni shape - strongly indicating the presence of massive stars (e.g., \citealt{chisholm19}).
 Having said that, here we want to explore if UV diagnostic diagram classification can be consistent with the optical and thus identify the best-observed UV diagnostics to discriminate SF from AGN and shock ionization.
 Of course, without AGN within the sample, we are unable to assess the ability of UV diagnostics to correctly classify AGN, but we are able to test whether SF galaxies are incorrectly classified as AGN.
-We do this by comparing our sample of CLASSY galaxies with \citetalias{gutkin16} constant (CST) and single-burst (SSP) SF models, \citetalias{alarie19} shock models and \citetalias{feltre16} AGN models presented in Sec.~\ref{sec:methods}.
-As we introduced in Sec.~\ref{sec:intro}, UV diagnostics can be crucial to investigate ISM properties with JWST observations in objects above $z\sim6$, and thus it is important to understand in detail their strengths and drawbacks.
+We do this by comparing our sample of CLASSY galaxies with \citetalias{gutkin16} constant and {\citetalias{xiao18} BPASS bursty SF} models, \citetalias{alarie19} shock models and \citetalias{feltre16} AGN models presented in Sec.~\ref{sec:methods} and Tab.~\ref{tab:models}. {Furthermore, in App.~\ref{app:uv-diag-models}, we show and discuss \citetalias{gutkin16} single-bursts and \citetalias{byler17} models, also introduced in Sec.~\ref{sec:methods} and Tab.~\ref{tab:models}.} As we introduced in Sec.~\ref{sec:intro}, UV diagnostics can be crucial to investigate ISM properties with JWST observations in objects above $z\sim6$, and thus it is important to understand in detail their strengths and drawbacks.